webpack/webpack-cli/packages/webpack-cli/README.md

   --mode string            Defines the mode to pass to webpack -v, --version            Get current version --node-args string[]     NodeJS flags
-  --stats type             It instructs webpack on how to treat the stats --verbose                It tells webpack to output all the information
+  --stats string           It instructs webpack on how to treat the stats --verbose                It tells webpack to output all the information
 ```